Sedation Dentistry in Dallas, Texas

 Many patients neglect their dental health due to an overwhelming fear of the dentist.
-Whether it is because of previous negative experiences in a dental office or a traumatic experience from a dental procedure, dental anxiety is an issue that Dr. Huckin is prepared to work with you on.
-Our office strives to help patients feel comfortable and informed every step of the way.
+Whether it is because of previous negative experiences in a dental office or a traumatic experience from a dental procedure, dental anxiety is an issue Dr. Huckin is prepared to work on with you.

 Sedation dentistry is especially beneficial to patients who: